ReallyNewb/retrostudio-docs/code-blocks/actions/players/kick-player.md

 #### Reason (String)

-The reason for the player's ban.
+The reason for the player's kick.

 * [x] Can use Variable

 ```
-Banned for exploiting via fling exploit
+Kicked for Rule #1: No fling exploits allowed.
 ```